Centerpin Fishing For Salmon: Guide Tips and Tricks

 However, at times I have seen them suspending 3 feet down in a 10-foot deep hole, and if your bait is on the bottom you won’t catch any fish.

-Having the perfect leader set up and the best bait and then making a great drift is useless if your bait is 5 feet over their heads.
+Having the perfect leader set up, and the best bait and then making a great drift is useless if your bait is five feet over their heads.

 To find the bottom, I start by guessing the depth of the spot just by looking at the pool and trying to see if I can see the bottom or not, then I adjust my float to what I think the depth might be, I usually start shallower than deeper and make a drift.

-If the float drifts freely without any tilting or bumping rocks I just make it a foot deeper and try again, then I keep repeating and making it 1 foot longer until I start hitting the bottom.
+If the float drifts freely without any tilting or bumping rocks, I just make it a foot deeper and try again; then I keep repeating and making it one foot longer until I start hitting bottom.

-Once you find the bottom you can shorten up your leader by 12 to 16 inches and then make and good clean and controlled drift, and then start covering the water 1 foot at a time as I describe above.
+Once you find the bottom, you can shorten up your leader by 12 to 16 inches, and then make a good clean and controlled drift, and then start covering the water one foot at a time as I describe above.

 Using the right float and using the right bait can really help you learn how to find the bottom better.